pedroandrade-tech/Machine-Learning-Algorithms-From-Scratch/logistic-regression/README.md

 The model shows high recall but low precision for the positive class (CHD risk).
 This is expected given:
 1. Highly imbalanced dataset (~15% positive cases)
-2. Conservative threshold (0.5) favoring false positives over false negatives
-3. Medical prediction task where missing true positives is costly
+2. Medical prediction task where missing true positives is costly

 The relatively low accuracy reflects the challenge of predicting cardiovascular risk from limited features and class imbalance.
-Production models would require class balancing techniques (SMOTE, weighted loss) and threshold optimization.

 ## Key Features